 One of the highlights of the Louisville social calendar, the Kentucky Derby is a time-honored tradition known for its mint juleps and extravagant hats.
-In honor of its 143rd running, here are a few things you might not know about “The Run for the Roses.”
+Here are a few things you might not know about “The Run for the Roses.”

 The love that derby-goers have for this signature drink is no joke.
 To meet demand, at least 7,800 liters of bourbon, 475,000 pounds of shaved ice and 2,250 pounds of locally grown mint are brought in for the race.
 Since the first one was served in 1938, the close association between the race and its official cocktail has been going strong.
 In the years since, Churchill Downs has introduced a $1,000 version of the drink as well as the world’s largest julep glass.

 It’s impossible for a horse to win the Kentucky Derby more than once